 How will the school measure the impact of the Pupil Premium?

 To monitor progress on attainment, new measures have been included in the performance tables that will capture the achievement of pupils covered by the Pupil Premium.
 At St Mary and St Chad CE First School, the usual cycle of data collection and the monitoring and tracking of the cohort’s attainment will be used to inform pupil progress and enable the early identification of need, support and appropriate intervention.
 Review meetings will take place at each term and will include a member of senior management and teachers.
 Teachers and TA's meet regularly to analyse the progress and attainment of pupils.

 At these reviews, the school will review the impact of actions taken and will plan for how the funding will be specifically allocated over the next phase.
 When selecting pupils for Pupil Premium target groups, the school will look at all pupils across the school.
 There are some pupils who are not eligible for Pupil Premium who will benefit from these groups if their needs are similar and we believe progress can be made towards individual targets.

-Pupil Premium funding and the impact of this is a regular item on the governors’ School Improvement and Resources Committees.
+Pupil Premium funding and the impact of this is a regular item on the governors’ meetings.

 Designated staff member in charge: Mrs Sandra Lamond